inverimus/nimbang/README.md

 ## A note on output

 To make the output of a script as uniform as possible in order for it to easily pipe to other processes, this program will hide the compilation output.
 As long as the Nim compiler completes without errors only the output of the script will be written to the terminal.
 In the case of a compiler failure, the entire Nim compilation output along with the executed command will be written to stderr.
 This program will then exit with the error code of the compiler.

-If nimbang needs to compile the program, then a debug line is printed to stderr showing how the nim compiler is called.
-If compilation is not necessary, then this debug line will be hidden.

 ## How to compile/run your script using nimbang